NG-ITSchool/itschool-news-template-starter/README.md

 ## Demo

-The project is deployed at [cv-itschool-news.netlify.app] (https://cv-itschool-news.netlify.app/).
+The project is deployed at [itschool-news.netlify.app](https://itschool-news.netlify.app).

 ### `npm start`